This series about the bring your own device movement (BYOD) was developed in partnership with Visage.

 Or more importantly, who owns the data on the device?
-(Visage has discussed this before on their blog – the it’s all about the data, not the device).
+(Visage has discussed this before on their blog.
 Establishing legal ownership is important insofar as a company may need the ability to wipe sensitive information from a lost or stolen phone.
 It also provides visibility into user activity – from what apps are being downloaded to emails used and photos taken.
 InfoWorld editor Galen Gruman suggests different ways to manage ownership:

 - Company-Owned: With this old-school method, the company owns and provisions the device, and lets the employee use it.
 All data, emails, apps, etc. belong to the company.

 - Shared Management: Perhaps the most common for BYOD, a shared-management scenario involves signing an agreement stating that the phone belongs to the end user, but that they allow the company to access data on the device – including the ability to manage, wipe or lock.
 IBM has a policy of turning off several potentially data-leaking apps on users’ personal devices.

 - Legal Transfer: The user purchases the device, and the company buys it from them (usually for a token amount).
 This gives the company the ownership and ability to manage the device with the understanding that it will sell the device back to the employee should they leave the company.